 By completing your Florida company registration, you will increase protecting yourself from personal liability in the event that your company is sued and increase your company’s credibility.
 Registering an LLC in Florida can cost as little as $125, an extremely reasonable price considering its benefits.

 When starting a business in Florida, as in most other states, you must indicate a registered agent.
 In some states, the registered agent has to be an individual outside your company.
 Still, in Florida, they can be within our company or an outside agent, though the latter is often recommended.

 An efficient and reliable way of designating a registered agent is to use a Florida-based registered agent service.
 They will be your official point of contact in the state and collate and relay all communications, such as legal documents.

-For those non-US residents setting up a business in the states, translation and localization will be essential parts of a successful business plan.
+For those non-US residents setting up a business in the USA, translation and localization will be an essential part of a successful business plan.
 From the translation of legal documents to the development of an effective marking campaign, you will need the help of a reliable translation service to ensure that your business is established securely and that your company projects a professional image.

 However, even if you are a US resident who grew up in the country, you may find that working with a translation agency could be extremely beneficial.
 While English is the country’s national language, America is exceptionally linguistically diverse, and, depending on your target customer and location, it can be a sensible business decision to engage with these languages.

 Spanish is the second most widely spoken language in the USA, and in Florida, over 16% of the population are Spanish speaking.
 As of 2020, the top five states with the most Spanish speakers are:

 Bearing these statistics in mind, making your business accessible to the Spanish-speaking community through Spanish translation could be a very wise decision.